 Wesley described Christian conferencing as “spiritual discipline through which God’s grace may be revealed.”

-The Southwest District of the Florida Conference is made up of roughly 80 churches on the southwest coast of Florida, from Bradenton to Naples, and extends eastward to include Frostproof, Sebring, Lake Placid, and Clewiston.
+The South West District of the Florida Conference is made up of approximately 80 churches on the southwest coast of Florida, from Bradenton to Naples, and extends eastward to include Frostproof, Sebring, Lake Placid, and Clewiston.

-Rev. Dan Jackson serves as the district Superintendent.
-For additional information on the Southwest District of the Florida Conference, visit www.flumc.org/southwest
+Rev. Debbie Allen serves as the District Superintendent.
+For additional information on the South West District of the Florida Conference, visit www.flumc.org/southwest

-First Church belongs to the Florida Annual Conference of the United Methodist Church.
+First Church belongs to the Florida Conference of The United Methodist Church.

-The Florida Annual Conference of the United Methodist Church stretches more than 700 miles from just west of Tallahassee to the Florida Keys.
-There are about 700 churches with approximately 300,000 members from a variety of ethnic backgrounds.
+The Florida Conference of the United Methodist Church stretches more than 700 miles from just west of Tallahassee to the Florida Keys.
+There are about 700 churches with approximately 280,000 members from a variety of ethnic backgrounds.

-Rev. Kenneth Carter serves as the Bishop of The Florida Annual Conference.
-For additional information on the Florida Annual Conference of the United Methodist Church, visit www.flumc.org.
+Rev. Kenneth Carter serves as the bishop of The Florida Conference.
+For additional information on the Florida Conference of The United Methodist Church, visit www.flumc.o